restorecommerce/identity-srv/README.md

 [depend]: https://img.shields.io/david/restorecommerce/identity-srv.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/identity-srv/master.svg?style=flat-square

-This microservice handles the User and Role resources.
+This microservice' features:

+- Management of _User Accounts_ and _Roles_ entities
+- User account creation
+- Password change
+- Password recovery
+- Un-registration

-It provides a [gRPC](https://grpc.io/docs) interface for handling CRUD operations and user-specific functionalities.
+The microservice exposes a [gRPC](https://grpc.io/docs) interface for handling CRUD operations and user-specific functionalities.
 This service persists user data within an [ArangoDB](https://www.arangodb.com/) instance and generic asynchronous communication is performed with [Apache Kafka](https://kafka.apache.org/), using an event-driven approach with message interfaces defined with [Protocol Buffers](https://developers.google.com/protocol-buffers/) (see [kafka-client](https://github.com/restorecommerce/kafka-client) for more information).
 Resource-handling operations are implemented and exposed through the [UserService and the RoleService](service.ts), which extend the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface) generic class `ServiceBase`.

-Several features are meant to be configurable and disabled, if they are not necessary.
-Within the service's configuration file. under `service/` there is a set of flags that can be enabled or disabled:
+## Configuration

+The following service specific configuration properties under the `service` property are available:

-- `userActivationRequired`: if set to `false`, users do not require account activation to be able to log in and use their account
+- `userActivationRequired` [`true`]: if set to `false`, users do not require account activation to be able to log in and use their account
-- `register`: if set to `false`, the `Register` endpoint is disabled and users can only be created through the bulk creation method `createUsers`, which can be seen as an admin-only operation
+- `register` [`true`]: if set to `false`, the `Register` endpoint is disabled and users can only be created through the bulk creation method `createUsers`, which can be seen as an admin-only operation
-- `enableEmail`: if set to `true`, emails are sent out upon specific events, like account creation and email change
+- `enableEmail` [`true`]: if set to `true`, emails are sent out upon specific events, like account creation and email change
 - `activationLink`: contains the URL prefix for the activation link which is generated upon account creation
 - `emailConfirmationLink`: contains the URL prefix for the confirmation link which is generated upon an email change request
 - `invitationLink`: contains the URL prefix for invitation link when another user sends an invite request
 - `hbs_templates`: contains all data necessary for retrieving HBS templates from a remote server; such templates can be used to request email data rendering in order to send out all necessary emails (this is ignored if `enableEmail` is set to false).
+TODO
 - `minUsernameLength`: minimum length for the user's `name`
 - `maxUsernameLength`: maximum length for the user's `name`